Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Seizures

-Even if you don’t notice any of these more serious signs, you should still consider taking your kitty to the clinic if the issue persists for a week or more.
-Untreated anxiety can lead to worse problems, such as Feline Lower Urinary Tract Disease (FLUTD).
+Even if you don’t notice any of these more serious signs, you should still consider taking your kitty to the clinic if you know that they are anxious and the issue persists for more than a couple of days.
+Untreated anxiety can lead to worse problems, such as FLUTD.

 Figuring out what’s ailing your cat should be the first step you take, unless you feel compelled to take your cat to the vet immediately.
 Timing can be crucial, as it can lead you to the cause.
 For example, did it start when new neighbors moved in next door with their barking Beagle and screeching children?
 Was your cat acting anxious when your best friend came to visit last weekend?
 Once you can pinpoint where the problem started, you can begin implementing changes like these to your cat’s lifestyle to compensate for the stress.